Microsoft/go/eng/doc/fips/README.md

 FIPS mode preference is normally determined at runtime, but both options can be used to make a program always require FIPS mode and panic if FIPS mode is not enabled.

-Most programs aren't expected to use this tag.
+Most programs aren't expected to use these options.
 Determining FIPS mode at runtime is normal for FIPS compliant applications.
 This allows the same binary to be deployed to run in both FIPS compliant contexts and non-FIPS contexts, and allows it to be bundled with other binaries that can also run in both contexts.
 However, it is useful in some cases:

 - Dependence on environment variables like `GODEBUG` and `GOFIPS` in any way may be undesirable.
 - The program's documentation can state it will always run in FIPS mode without any nuance about environment variables.